Table of contents

 Why Should One Use AWS Direct Connect

 Security is one of the topmost concerns, and while external threats continue to derail companies, internal threats are no less dangerous.
 Employees knowingly or unintentionally throw open the doors to hackers who wreak havoc.
 While many variables lead to this outcome, it is essential to understand that data connections are easy to exploit for wanton gains.
-That is one of the primary reasons to get AWS Direct Connect.
-Additionally, AWS has stacked its reputation as a robust cloud platform which has enticed many cloud users.
+That is one of the primary reasons for getting AWS Direct Connect.
+Additionally, AWS has stacked its reputation as a robust cloud platform, enticing many cloud users.

-Lastly, the stunted reliance on the internet will not decrease your internet bills, but it also reduces the legacy infrastructure overheads.
-Often, legacy applications dent the wallet as maintaining them on Cloud is a pricey affair.
-While one can choose not to migrate them to the Cloud, most windup shifting them, eventually.
+Lastly, stunted reliance on the internet will decrease your bills and reduce the legacy infrastructure overheads.
+Often, legacy applications dent the wallet as maintaining them on the Cloud is a pricey affair.
+While one can choose not to migrate them to the Cloud, most eventually shift them.
 With Direct Connect, the overheads are trimmed as the network access costs are significantly lower.
 One doesn’t have to expend many monetary resources to access S3 buckets or Elastic Cloud Compute.

 Azure ExpressRoute

-Azure’s private connectivity embodies the same spirit as AWS Direct Connect, as one can conduct their cloud tasks over the private connection.
-The connection bridges the gap between the on-premises infrastructure and Azure.
+Azure’s private connectivity embodies the same spirit as AWS Direct Connect.
+Users can conduct their cloud tasks over a private connection, which bridges the gap between the on-premises infrastructure and Azure.

-What effectively means is that ExpressRoute cuts the middleman, the internet service provider, out of the picture and speeds up things.
+This effectively means that ExpressRoute cuts the middleman, the internet service provider, out of the picture and speeds things up.
 This way, your cloud connectivity and cloud expenses are all rolled up into a package, reducing your reliance on third-party services.

 Useful Link: Microsoft Azure Disaster Recovery Services